datanav/docs/gdpr-platform-configuration.rst

-If your language is different than the default norwegian and english locale, you can add additional translations by editing the ``custom-translations`` pipe configuration.
+If your language is different than the default norwegian and english locale, you can add additional translations by editing the ``custom-translations`` pipe configuration in the GDPR platform datahub.
 See the later chapter on custom message texts for more details.
 These texts are keyed on ISO locale codes and correspond to this setting.
 If you for example have added german texts using the code "de-DE" (or just "de"), you can specify this as the default language here.